A home spice cabinet with shelves filled with jars of dried herbs and spices, potted plants on top, and some books and kitchen items nearby.

 Care includes:

-• Careful review of medications and supplements
+• Careful review of herbal formulas, medications, and supplements along with lifestyle

 • Attention to contraindications and sensitivities